Recovery from ACL Surgery

 - Elevation: Elevate your leg at a 45-degree angle, at least 12 inches above your heart, 4-6 times a day for the first 2-3 days.
 Prop up your leg with pillows at the heels or calf, but not the back of the knee to help keep your knee straight.
 Whenever your knee swells or throbs, you should elevate your leg.

-- Crutches: Going home after surgery, you will be on crutches.
-You will not be allowed to weight bear on the operated leg for the first four weeks after surgery.
+- Crutches: Going home after ACL surgery, you will be on crutches.
+You will not be allowed to bear weight on the operated leg for the first four weeks after surgery.
 You might then be able to progress to partial weight bearing for 2 weeks.
-After this initial period, you may wean off of crutches when you can walk without a limp.
-If other injuries are treated at the time of surgery, such as a meniscus repair, it can take one to two months to regain full use of your knee.
+After this initial period, when you ca walk without a limp, you may wean off of crutches.
+If other injuries are treated at the time of surgery, such as a meniscus repair, it can take an additional one to two months to regain full use of your knee.

 - Pain: Take your pain medication even before the regional anesthetic has worn off, which typically wears off 12 hours after surgery.
 Take your pain medication regularly for the first few days.